tipxmr/tipxmr-frontend/README.md

 - Tipxmr.live will generate a seed in your browser :clipboard:
 - Go to the settings and enter your streaming URL :tv:
 - Customize your other settings such as colors and donation goals :wrench:
-- Use our animation URL that we provide and use it as browser input source in [OBS](https://obsproject.com/) :computer:
+- Use our animation URL that we provide and use it as browser input source in [OBS](https://obsproject.com/) :fireworks:
 - Keep your browser open to recieve donations :money_with_wings:

 ## Who we are